 You can also view local traffic updates at Vegvesen.no

-Onøy and Lurøy are connected by a bridge and are a short ferry ride from Stokkvågen.
-Together with the smaller Røssøya, they create a beautiful and sheltered archipelago, with many islets, straits, and cozy coves with nice sandy beaches.
-This is a lovely area to explore by boat or kayak!
+Onøy and Lurøy are connected by a bridge and lie just a short ferry ride from Stokkvågen.
+Together with the smaller island of Røssøya, they form a sheltered and beautiful archipelago with many islets, narrow sounds, and sheltered coves with good beaches.
+It’s a lovely area to explore by boat or kayak.

-On the largest island, Lurøy, Lurøyfjellet towers high above the sea and islets.
-It is a popular and beautiful hiking destination, reaching 685 meters in elevation, and provides a fantastic view of many of the finest mountains in Helgeland.
-At the foot of the mountain, you can also visit the beautiful Renaissance garden at Lurøygården.
-It is over 200 years old and features fascinating flowers and botany, including a large and impressive copper beech tree.
+On the largest island, Lurøy, the Lurøyfjellet mountain rises high above the sea and the surrounding islets.
+It’s a popular hiking destination, and its 685 metres of elevation offer broad views of many of Helgeland’s most striking mountains.
+At the foot of the mountain, visitors can also explore the beautiful Renaissance garden at Lurøygården.
+More than 200 years old, it features a range of interesting plants, including a large copper beech.

 Other destinations closeby